 With so many places to visit in Rome in 3 days, I like to keep the plan straightforward on the first day and set myself up for a quick win.
 If you or a travel companion is an anxious traveler, this can go a long way in helping you set your Rome trip up for success.

-You could consider a Rome Walking Tour or a Rome Sightseeing Bus (like a Hop-On-Hop-Off), for a quick way to see the basics of Rome in a day or even for part of the day.
+You could consider a Rome Walking Tour or a Rome Sightseeing Bus (like this Hop-On-Hop-Off), for a quick way to see the basics of Rome in a day or even for part of the day.

 But, in planning out the best ways to see Rome in 3 days for myself, I jumped right in on seeing all those fantastic Rome tourist attractions!